python/mypy/docs/source/running_mypy.rst

 .. code-block:: text

-    main.py:1: error: Skipping analyzing 'django': module is installed, but missing library stubs or py.typed marker main.py:2: error: Library stubs not installed for "requests" (or incompatible with Python 3.8) main.py:3: error: Cannot find implementation or library stub for module named "this_module_does_not_exist"
+    main.py:1: error: Skipping analyzing 'django': module is installed, but missing library stubs or py.typed marker main.py:2: error: Library stubs not installed for "requests" main.py:3: error: Cannot find implementation or library stub for module named "this_module_does_not_exist"

 If you get any of these errors on an import, mypy will assume the type of that